 Labor Day weekend is almost here, the unofficial last hurrah of summer.
 With numerous Labor Day events and activities, the city has plenty to keep you busy through the long weekend.
-Here are a few fun things you can do in Vancouver, WA from lively festivals and events to new ways to explore the area!
+Here are a few fun things you can do in and around Vancouver, from lively festivals and events to new ways to explore the area!

 The Ridgefield Multicultural Festival is the perfect opportunity to learn about and celebrate the diverse community.
 The event will include performances, crafts, activities, First Saturday and Farmers Market vendors, plus more!
-Head over to Bi-Zi Farms from September 2–11 for the second annual Sunflower Festival!
+Head over to Bi-Zi Farms from September 1-3 and 8-10 for the third annual Sunflower Festival!
 With ticket purchase, everyone will receive a hayride, one cut sunflower, and entrance to the farm animal petting zoo.
 At the entrance, there will be the option to purchase extra sunflowers and adorable vases.
 Due to the limited number of sunflowers, tickets are limited, so be sure to buy your tickets early to guarantee your spot!

 Must See Natural Areas

 Let our mobile-friendly Parks & Trails Pass guide you to the best places in Clark County for an end-of-summer stroll.
 Explore places like Lewisville Park, Clark County's oldest park featuring towering Douglas firs, and clear waters of the East Fork of the Lewis River.
 Or the exciting mossy green forest of Moulton Falls Regional Park featuring the iconic Moulton Falls bridge.
 Check in at 15 of the 20 parks and trails listed on the pass by August 28 to be entered to win an outdoor prize package.
 But the pass is active all year outside of the prize period as well!